ibm-cloud-docs/overview/terms-of-use/termsofuse.md

       - Enterprise Savings Plan accounts for Clients with business addresses in Italy, Brazil, India, Israel, or Mexico, invoiced by IBM Cloud International B.V.
       - U.S. Dollar Pay as you Go (PayGo) credit card accounts in all countries **except** Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Sweden, Switzerland, United Kingdom, or the United States of America.
       - Free/Lite Accounts.
-   - The country-specific IBM Cloud Service Agreement found at [https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304){: external} applicable to Client's business address which applies to  all other accounts contracted with IBM local country entities, including:
+   - The country-specific IBM Client Relationship Agreement found at [https://ibm.com/terms/?id=z126-6548](https://ibm.com/terms/?id=z126-6548){: external} and, as applicable, the Product Attachment for Cloud Services at [https://ibm.com/terms/?id=z126-6560](https://ibm.com/terms/?id=z126-6560){: external} and the Product Attachment for Services at [https://ibm.com/terms/?id=z126-6559](https://ibm.com/terms/?id=z126-6559){: external} which applies to all accounts contracted with IBM, including:
       - Pay as you go (PayGo) credit card accounts for Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, Japan, Luxembourg, Netherlands, New Zealand, Norway, Sweden, Switzerland, United Kingdom, or the United States of America.
       - Invoiced (non-credit card) and local country currency accounts of any type, except for the Enterprise Savings Plan accounts in countries listed above.
-   - The IBM Passport Advantage Agreement you accepted upon enrollment in the Passport Advantage Program available at [https://www.ibm.com/support/customer/csol/terms/?id=i126-5948](https://www.ibm.com/support/customer/csol/terms/?id=i126-5948){: external}.
    - A business partner agreement covering the use of Cloud Services (e.g. use of an IBM Cloud account for an embedded service or downstream distribution, subject to the terms of the IBM Embedded Solution Agreement, as approved by IBM).
    - Another agreement with equivalent cloud services terms signed between the parties.